rotate your phone

 GARAGE HOUSE

-led him to open his own garage and become a professional race car driver.
-Later, he decided to build a home with an attached garage on a 420-square-meter plot,
+eventually led him to open his own garage and become a professional race car driver.
+Later, he decided to build a home with an attached garage on a

-while the narrower side houses the residence.
-These two sections are clearly separated by a solid wall, which blocks sound and views while enhancing privacy and
+for vehicles, while the narrower side houses the residence.
+These two sections are clearly separated by a solid wall, which blocks sound and views while

 The garage, which can accommodate up to seven cars, also includes the owner’s office on the first floor for managing his business.
 A side staircase leads to

-to reduce direct afternoon sunlight and installed shutter doors to filter low-angle evening light.
-A transparent, heat-protective roof allows daylight to illuminate
+the eaves to reduce direct afternoon sunlight and installed shutter doors to filter low-angle evening light.
+A transparent, heat-protective roof allows daylight

 Architects: Narucha Kuwattanapasiri, Warakorn Chareonrat, Siriprapa Prasompan